Music of Stranger Things

-The Stranger Things original soundtracks are composed by Kyle Dixon and Michael Stein of the electronic band Survive.
-They make extensive use of synthesizers in homage to 1980s artists and film composers including Jean-Michel Jarre, Tangerine Dream, Vangelis, Goblin, John Carpenter, Giorgio Moroder, and Fabio Frizzi.
+The Stranger Things original music score soundtracks are composed by Kyle Dixon and Michael Stein of the electronic band Survive.
+They make extensive use of synthesizers in the styles of 1980s artists and film composers including Jean-Michel Jarre, Tangerine Dream, Vangelis, Goblin, John Carpenter, Giorgio Moroder, and Fabio Frizzi.
+The soundtrack includes period music from the artists: The Clash, Joy Division, Toto, New Order, Kate Bush, Madonna, The Bangles, Foreigner, Echo and the Bunnymen, Queen, Kiss, Peter Gabriel, Scorpions and Corey Hart, as well as excerpts from Tangerine Dream, John Carpenter, and Vangelis.